 The managers commented that since the intervention, they had not been able to make progress in the action, since they had had lot of work with many key projects and many trips.

-At this moment is when the coach, from its role as a closed ally, but also from the role of demanding challenger, and thanks to team coach skills has to act as a mirror so that the team becomes aware of the transcendence of their actions; or in this case, of their non-actions.
+At this moment is when the coach, from its role as a closed ally, but also from the role of demanding challenger, has to act as a mirror so that the team becomes aware of the transcendence of their actions; or in this case, of their non-actions.

 When this happens, and even if those involved tend to deny it, they are somehow claiming that the team’s development plan is “secondary”, which does not have the importance of operational issues that are on their burning agendas.